flood-io/load-testing-playground/element/test-data/README.md

 ### Using [Flood](https://flood.io)

-Upload [example.ts](./example.ts) to an existing Stream on Flood, or [run it directly on Flood](https://app.flood.io/launch/github/flood-io/load-testing-playground/element/test-data)
+Upload [example.ts](./example.ts) and [users.csv][] to an existing Stream on Flood, or [run it directly on Flood](https://app.flood.io/launch/github/flood-io/load-testing-playground/element/test-data)

 ## The idea behind the example